Skip to content

 cosmos-curate local launch -- pixi run python -m cosmos_curate.core.managers.model_cli download --models transnetv2,cosmos_reason1,t5_xxl

-Prepare Source Data
+Prepare the Source Data

 # Go to the workspace